EdgarNaranjo/apps-odoo14/README.md

    2. You can see number of bugs assigned to the employee.
    3. The automatics task generate and contact.

+# HR Employee to system user (versión 14.0.0.0.1)

+Creation of the system user and contact from HR Employee with automatics task.

+ * versión 14.0.0.0.1

+   1. Validate email
+   2. The automatics task generate an user
+   3. The automatics task generate and contact
+   4. To asociated boths with employee

 For more information go to the portal: https://github.com/todooweb

 For functional or support questions, go to: https://github.com/EdgarNaranjo/apps_todoo.git